 Pain and tingling in the forefoot and toes.

 It could be a heart attack, of course, but a rib subluxation also causes chest pain in the midback, under the armpit or smack over the heart.

 Ask anyone involved with chiropractic help and they will tell you that they has got a good few patients pregnant !

 The prostate gland is very important to the chiropractor.
 Firstly, when enlarged it complicates conditions of the pelvis like hip arthritis or a sacroiliac syndrome that your chiro may be treating.
 Symptoms overlap masking one another.

-Secondly, and perhaps even more significantly, prostate cancer, the most common serious malignant cancer of men, has a tendency to metastasize to the bones of the pelvis.
+Secondly, and perhaps even more significantly, a prostate malignancy, the most common serious urinary tract condition of men, has a tendency to metastasize to the bones of the pelvis.